 Students need to arrive at World Class Academy with everything they need for school, daily life, and mountain biking.
 A commitment to staying organized and taking care of gear and equipment is essential.

 WCA MTB will travel with our own equipment including vehicles, trailers, cooking supplies and camping supplies.
 We will also have our own mobile tool kit for minor bike repair.
 Group gear such as safety equipment (SAT phone, first-aid supplies, etc.) and academic supplies are also carried from location to location.
 Students learn to stay organized in so that we can work as an efficient team.

 WCA MTB does not provide any individual mountain bike equipment.
 Each student will be expected to arrive with their own riding gear including a bike, helmet, protective equipment, shoes, mobile repair kit, and anything else required for daily riding.
 Students will also be required to bring spare bike parts for minor repairs.
 This includes brake pads, rotors, tires, tubes, chain links, etc.

 Students who are accepted to the school will be sent a detailed packing list before the start of each semester.

-At the Mountain Bike Academy, our head coach is in charge of the athletic program.
+At the MTB Academy, our head coach is in charge of the athletic program.
 An emphasis is placed on goal setting and step-by-step progression.